dsi-icl/do-voice-interaction/gdo_voicebot/stt_service/README.md

 `npm install` to install all dependecies.

+If you don't want to use docker, please make sure, that you installed deepspeech models by executing the following command `./download_models.sh`

 ## How to check and correct the syntax

 In the [gdo_voicebot](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot) you'll find a [lint bash](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/lint.sh) that will check the integrality of the syntax in each microservice.
 Execute `./lint.sh` to symply check the syntax and `./lint.sh --fix` to correct syntax errors automaticaly.